casey/just/README.md

 `[no-cd]` prevents `just` from changing the current directory when executing `commit`.

-### Requiring Confirmation for Recipes<sup>?</sup>
+### Requiring Confirmation for Recipes<sup>master</sup>

 `just` normally executes all recipes unless there is an error.
-The `[confirm]` attribute allows recipes to be marked as requiring confirmation in the terminal prior to running.
-This can be overridden by passing `--yes`, which will automatically confirm any recipes marked by this attribute.
+The `[confirm]` attribute allows recipes require confirmation in the terminal prior to running.
+This can be overridden by passing `--yes` to `just`, which will automatically confirm any recipes marked by this attribute.

 Recipes dependent on a recipe that requires confirmation will not be run if the relied upon recipe is not confirmed, as well as recipes passed after any recipe that requires confirmation.

 ```just
 [confirm]